open-tale/open-tale.github.io/_docs/06-items.md

 Disadvantage modifier should be applied on all rolls.
 But ultimately, these decisions are up to the GM.

-## 7.1.
+## 6.1.
 Gears

 Since gears can alter the capabilities of characters when equiped, they deserve special attention.
 First, gears may have descriptions indicating changes on the character's attributes, attack, defense, range limit etc when equiped.
-Second, as in most RPGs, there are weapons and wearable gears.
+Second, as in most RPGs, there are wearable gears and weapons.
 Let's see how weapons work.

+### 6.1.1.
+Wearable gears

+There are three kinds of wearable gears in Open Tale: silk clothes, leather and heavy armors.

+To determine which kinds of wearable gears a character may use, pick the highest attribute among Strength, Dexterity and Magicy.
+If the highest one is Magicy, the character is limited to silk clothes.
+If it's Dexterity, the character can also wear leather armor.
+If it's Strength, the character can wear any of the three kinds of armor.

-### 7.1.1.
+### 6.1.2.
 Weapons

 Weapons have two basic properties: range and size.
 They determine whether the weapon can be used for dual wielding or not, if two hands are required to use it